At Partners Wealth Management (PWM), we are committed to acting responsibly across all areas of the business and wider sector.

 We are dedicated to supporting the community and making a difference to those in need.
 We have chosen to support Barts Health Violence Reduction Service as our first ever charity of the year.
 Over the course of the year, we have been fundraising in a variety of ways (including: The Three Peaks Challenge, 105-mile cycle challenge, parachute jumping and much more) to make a real difference to the lives of young people affected by violent crime in London.
 Knife crime is an increasing problem and we are eager to help Barts VHS in their endeavours to help stab victims not to return to the culture of violence.
-Our target for the 12 months is to raise £30,000 and we are delighted to be nearly there midway through the year.

 Protecting the environment is a cause close to the team here at PWM.
-We were recognised as ‘Green Advisers’ by The Times in June this year, for our drive to help clients orientate their pensions and portfolios to sustainable investments.
+We were recognised as ‘Green Advisers’ by The Times in June 2019, for our drive to help clients orientate their pensions and portfolios to sustainable investments.
 After we were oversubscribed at our recent Sustainable Investing seminar, we have collated a panel of the best managers in this space, and are helping clients ensure that the long-term capital in their pensions is invested in assets that support long-term sustainability.
 We also invited Head of Responsible Investment Service at Brooks Macdonald, Ben Palmer, to present at our Introduction to Finance course, to talk to students about how investors can support wider sustainability agendas, whilst maintaining a focus on financial performance.

 With plastic pollution an increasing global issue, we are keen to help where possible.
 No single-use bottles are provided to clients, and instead we have purchased branded, refillable glass ones.
 Recycling points can be found across our office that people are actively encouraged to use.